 The primary determinant of whether your body is acidic or alkaline is what your body takes in, which includes foods, drugs, and even what you absorb through your skin.
-When these substances are absorbed, the components reach the kidneys as either an acid-forming compound or a base-forming one.
+When these substances are absorbed or taken in, the components reach the kidneys as either an acid-forming compound or a base-forming one.
 The body can accumulate too much acid if you are taking in too many acid-producing compounds.
 Stress can also cause an acidic environment.

 Sources of stress that can affect body pH include:

---Illness or disease in the body
+- Illness or disease in the body

---Air pollution, both indoor and outdoor
+- Air pollution, both indoor and outdoor

 Here are three of the many potential consequences of your body's attempt to maintain a constant pH in spite of an acidic environment:

-1. High concentrations of calcium in the urine.
+- High concentrations of calcium in the urine.
 Since calcium is a strong base and bone contains the body's largest calcium store, metabolic acidosis robs bone of calcium.

-2. High concentrations of nitrogen in urine.
+- High concentrations of nitrogen in urine.
 Glutamine acts much like calcium to neutralize the body's acidosis.
 Metabolic acidosis causes muscle breakdown in order to liberate glutamine from the muscle, where it is primarily stored.
 This decreases strength and lowers the metabolism, making it harder to lose weight.

 Dairy products and eggs are basic, and animal protein, although acidic, is less acidic than grains, which are the worst offenders.
 Beans are preferable to grains for carbohydrate sources.
 Fats are basic, and water, natural fruit and vegetable juices, and teas are basic (whereas coffee and soda are acidic).
 Drinking plenty of water is also helpful to reduce net acid balance--in particular, bottled mineral water, or spring water with lemon.